godotengine/godot-docs/classes/class_audioeffectphaser.rst

 Brief Description
 -----------------

-Adds a Phaser audio effect to an Audio bus.
+Adds a phaser audio effect to an Audio bus.

 Combines the original signal with a copy that is slightly out of phase with the original.